Staffing in Primary click to download this post as a pdf, for sharing with your presidency and priesthood leaders.

 4. Once Primary workers are called, do all that you can to train them, teach them their duty, support them, and appreciate them.
-Particularly the Primary Leadership Award Training Program may be suitable for your ward. (check it out here!)
+See Support and Unity: Primary Appreciation Dessert Night

-A quick reminder: the handbook reminds us that men should teach in Primary either in pairs or with their wives.
-In an ideal ward, there would be couples or two teachers of the same gender in every class, to help with discipline and bathroom breaks.
+A quick reminder: Aim for two-deep leadership with couples or two teachers of the same gender in every class, to help with discipline and bathroom breaks.